jakeshoemaker/jakeshoemaker.github.io/content/projects.md

 ![](/plant-doc.PNG)

-I am creating a web site where you can monitor the health of any plant!
+I am created a web site where you can monitor the health of any plant!
 - never forget to water your plant (or remember that it doesnt need any more water)
-- the application will be configurable to report on more than one plant, if needed

 ## Technologies used
 - react.js